XavierCorominas/E_field_cerebellar_TMS/README.md

 **Reproducibility Instructions**
 This repository contains all necessary scripts to reproduce the models and results presented in the associated publication.
 To replicate the findings, please run the scripts in the following order:

-1.Head Models: Generate individual head models for each subject (Head_model.m).
+**1. Head Models:** Generate individual head models for each subject (Head_model.m).

-2.E-Field Simulations: Use the Figure 8 and DCC coils to perform subject-specific electric field modeling with SIMNIBS (Fig8.m, DDC_coil.m).
+**2. E-Field Simulations:** Use the Figure 8 and DCC coils to perform subject-specific electric field modeling with SIMNIBS (Fig8.m, DDC_coil.m).

-3.Data Analysis – Max Peak Calculation: E-field maximum peak identifies the maximum values from the simulations.
+**3. Data Analysis – Max Peak Calculation:** E-field maximum peak identifies the maximum values from the simulations.
 Run separately for each simulation condition to identify the maximum electric field value across the entire brain gray matter.
 All subsequent analyses are normalized based on this peak value (maxpeak_m.m).

-4.Regional Analysis: Once the simulations are done and e-field values are normalized across their relative maximum, regional analysis is conducted to explore e-field magnitude and spread.
+**4. Regional Analysis:** Once the simulations are done and e-field values are normalized across their relative maximum, regional analysis is conducted to explore e-field magnitude and spread.
 For that, the cerebellum is segmented with SUIT, and e-field data within the cerebellum and on occipital regions is analyzed (do_suit_seg.m, get_roi_label.m, avg_flat_map_norm.m, avg_wholebrain_efields.m, count_threshold_50.m, data_processing_m.m, normalize_wholebrain_efields.m, occipital_normalisation_right.m).